intel-retail/automated-vending/docs_src/configuration.md

 This page lists all of the relevant configuration parameters for each service in the Automated Checkout reference design.

 !!!info
     Note that this document likely does not cover EdgeX-specific configuration parameters.
-Application and device service SDK documentation can be found in the [EdgeX Foundry GitHub repositories](https://github.com/edgexfoundry).
+Application and device service SDK documentation can be found in the [EdgeX Foundry GitHub repositories](https://github.com/edgexfoundry) or in the [official EdgeX documentation here](https://docs.edgexfoundry.org/1.2/).

-## Environment Overrides
+## Environment overrides

 The simplest way to change one of the configuration values described below is via the use of environment variable overrides in the docker compose file.
 The value of each configuration item in a service's configuration can be overridden with an environment variable specific to that item.
 The name of the environment variable is the path to the item in the configuration tree with underscores separating the nodes.
 The character case of each node in the environment variable name must match that found in the service's configuration.
-Here are a few examples for the Driver section:
+Here are a few examples for the `Driver` section:

 ```toml
 [Driver]